l3uddz/plex_autoscan/README.md

 Docker specific options.

-_Note: Docker examples used below are based on the image by [plexinc/pms-docker](https://hub.docker.com/r/plexinc/pms-docker/), with `/config/` in the container path mapped to `/opt/plex/` on the host._
+_Note: Some of the Docker examples used below are based on the image by [plexinc/pms-docker](https://hub.docker.com/r/plexinc/pms-docker/), with `/config/` in the container path mapped to `/opt/plex/` on the host.
+Obvious differences are mentioned between PlexInc and LSIO images._

 ```json
 "USE_DOCKER": true,
 "DOCKER_NAME": "plex",
 ```

-`USE_DOCKER` - Set this to `true` when Plex is in a Docker container.
+`USE_DOCKER` - Set to `true` when Plex is in a Docker container.
 Default is `false`.

 `DOCKER_NAME` - Name of the Plex docker container.
 Default is `"plex"`.